scienceguyrob/GHVFDT/README.md

 2. Algorithms

 	There are two version of the algorithm provided.
-The first version is designed to wowrk with the MOA stream testing framework.
-It can be found in the MOA subdirectory of the distribution.
+The first version is designed to work with the MOA stream testing framework.
+It can be found in the MOA sub-directory of the distribution.
 The second version is a complete Java version that requires no external libraries, designed to operate outside of MOA.
 Use whichever version suits your needs.